What Are Chainsaw Chaps?

-A majority of the thousands of chainsaw injuries reported each year in the United States alone involved the lower limbs as they are more exposed to the chainsaw in case of accidents.
+A majority of the thousands of chainsaw injuries reported each year in the United States alone involved the lower limbs as they are more exposed to the chainsaw in the case of accidents.

-In case of an accident, the Chainsaw chaps bear the first impact of the chainsaw teeth.
+In case of an accident, the chainsaw chaps bear the first impact of the chainsaw teeth.
 Even though there is a chance that the teeth may still come in contact with the legs of the user, they will not cause deep cuts as they might otherwise have.

 Any chainsaw operator who does not wear chaps puts himself at a high risk.
 This is because it is very easy to stumble or lose control of the chainsaw and if this happens, the chainsaw user can lose a limb in a matter of seconds.

 Types of Chainsaw Protective Trousers

 There are basically two regular types of protective chainsaw trousers; Type A and Type C.